Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/main/index.md

 # electron/main

 Main entry point for the Electron application.
-Sets up proper shutdown handlers for graceful cleanup.

 ## Remarks

-contextIsolation is enabled and uses preload scripts for secure logging.
+Sets up logging, initializes the application service, and configures shutdown handlers for graceful cleanup.
+Uses context isolation and preload scripts for secure logging.